The Old Catholic Church

 The Old Catholic Confederation (OCC) was founded in 2013 by The Rev. Dr. Craig J. N. de Paulo, in order to promote an authentic Old Catholic Christian identity by restoring theological orthodoxy, episcopal-synodical polity and canonicity and to promote ecclesial unity among Old Catholics in the United States.

-Over the last four years, the Confederation supported the unity of Old Catholic Churches in North and South America through its efforts in establishing a national autonomous Synod of Bishops founded upon the supreme authority of our Lord and Savior, Jesus Christ, through Apostolic Succession.
+Over the last five years, the Confederation supported the unity of Old Catholic Churches in North and South America through its efforts in establishing a national autonomous Synod of Bishops founded upon the supreme authority of our Lord and Savior, Jesus Christ, through Apostolic Succession.

 The Old Catholic Confederation faithfully embraces the authority of the Holy Gospel, the First Seven Ecumenical Councils of the Early Church, the Niceno-Constantinopolitan Creed in its ancient formula, sacred Tradition especially embodied within the writings of the Fathers of the Church, the seven Sacraments and Episcopal-Synodal governance of the Church.
 Indeed, as St. Vincent de Lerins put it, as Old Catholics, we believe "that which has been believed everywhere, always and by all."